markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/README.md

    retries when there are errors communicating with the repository)

 See `DepositTask` for details.
 Deposits fail for transient reasons; a server being down, an interruption in network communication, or invalid credentials for the downstream repository are just a few examples.
-Manual intervention is required to remediate failed deposits, but Deposit Services provides support for this case (see the `retry` mode documented below).

 ## Build and Deployment

 Deposit Services' primary artifact is a single self-executing jar.
-The behavior, or "mode" of the deposit services application is directed by command line arguments and influenced by environment variables.
 In the PASS infrastructure, the Deposit Services self-executing jar is deployed inside of a simple Docker container.

 Deposit Services can be built by running:

 * `mvn clean install`

-The main Deposit Services deployment artifact is found in `deposit-messaging/target/deposit-messaging-<version>.jar`.
+The main Deposit Services deployment artifact is found in `deposit-core/target/pass-deposit-service-exec.jar`.
 It is this jarfile that is included in the Docker image for Deposit Services, and posted on the GitHub Release page.

 [1]: https://docs.spring.io/spring/docs/5.0.7.RELEASE/spring-framework-reference/core.html#resources-implementations